matthmr/lightdm-webkit2-theme-glorious/README.md

 ## Installation

-1. If you're using `systemd`, make sure that `lightdm.service` or `lightdm-plymouth.service` is enabled and running.
-There's a bunch of guides on the internet.
-[Archwiki](https://wiki.archlinux.org/index.php/LightDM) is recommended.
+1. `systemd` users have to run `systemctl enable lightdm.service`.
+Other init users do the equivalent to that.

-2. Install it.
-You can get the theme by cloning this fork (run as root):
+2. Clone and copy (run as root):
 	```sh
 	git clone 'https://github.com/matthmr/lightdm-webkit2-theme-glorious.git'
 	cp -r lightdm-webkit2-theme-glorious /usr/share/lightdm-webkit/themes/glorious